Alif-B/devops-docker/Docker/README.md

 * use -e to set environment variables for the container
 * use --link to link 2 container
 * use -v to attach a volume to the container
+* use -m to limit the max memory a container can use
+* use --privileged to enable kernal level capabilities

 ```docker start <container_name>```